Amma's Empire: Sex, Lies and Hugs

 "I'm telling you, man, she's like Jesus, but on Earth," a devotee said to a Rolling Stone reporter.
 The reason millions of devotees like him believe Amma is God is simple: For decades she and Swami Amritaswarupananda have been writing and publishing books claiming she is God.
 When asked directly Amma will deflect to avoid sounding grandiose.
 However, she is the creator of her own mythology.

 A book published and currently sold by Amma, Inspiring Experiences with the Divine Mother, claims she is "omniscient" and "omnipresent."
 When a woman refused Amma's prasad or food offering, she got violently sick.
 Amma told her it was because she refused.
 "The Guru is God," Amma said to her.
 "Whatever the Guru gives should be accepted with utmost acceptance and devotion."
 Amma has also said, "I myself am Devi" and "I myself was Krishna, not only during Krishna Bhava, but at all other times as well."
+The book also claims Amma is "aware of the contents of everyone's astrology chart."

 "The Mother speaks to us from the exalted state of a Self-Realized Master in the Absolute Reality." – From a book Amma publishes